- Arts and Design»

-There are two main types of wire cutter, known as side cutters and end cutters.
-These cover pretty much all wire cutting needs but when working with memory wire they are unlikely to be strong enough or even if they do cut maybe damaged in the process.
+There are two main types of wire cutter that are used in jewellery making.
+These are known as side cutters and end cutters.
+They cover pretty much all wire cutting needs but when working with memory wire they are unlikely to be strong enough, or if they do cut may be damaged in the process.

 Side cutters – Side cutters are used for precision cutting and when you need to cut close to another component and leave a neat flush end.

 End cutters – End cutters are stronger than side cutters and can be used to cut much thicker gauges of wire.
 Some varieties can create a sloped end to the wire but this can be rectified by filing or if the wire is not too thick using side cutters to trim this edge off.

 Memory wire cutters – Sometimes called memory wire shears, these are very strong and can be used to cut memory wire and thicker gauges of any other wires.

 Mandrels – Mandrels are used to form shapes in wire and to create jump rings, ear wires and fasteners.
 Jewellery making mandrels can be bought in a variety of sizes and shapes.
 A mandrel tool featuring one stepped piece can also be bought.
 These are great for space saving and if you want to create many sized wire items.
 They also save the need to sort through a collect of individual mandrels to find the size you need.

 Many household items such as pens and wooden spoon handles can be used as mandrels very effectively.
 Another option is to buy lengths of dowel from hobby, model or DIY shops and use those.
 The diameter can be written on these in marker pen for future reference.

 Files – Sets of mini files are available to buy in many craft or hobby shops.
 These can be used to file down the sharp edges on wire after it has been cut or to shape or smooth beads and other work such as those made from wood.